benjamimWalker/crud-php/README.md

 # crud-php

-a really simple crud (CREATE, READ, UPDATE, DELETE) made with Php, MySql and a subtle dash of Bootstrap
+A really simple crud (CREATE, READ, UPDATE, DELETE) made with Php, MySql and a subtle dash of Bootstrap

 You can see the results visiting this website: http://benjamim-php-crud.rf.gd/